 Pranayama works as the basis for spiritual awakening in yoga.
-Although this is the supreme aim, Pranayama brings about tremendous benefits along the way such as increased energy, increased perception and development of various brain faculties.
+Although this is the supreme aim, Pranayama brings about tremendous benefits along the way, including increased energy, improved perception, and accelerated development of various brain faculties.

 What is Pranayama?

 To most, control of breath is Pranayama.
-However, this is a result of wrong interpretation.
-For a rightful interpretation, it must be understood that 'prana' is an energy or life force that is universal in nature - it is omnipresent.
+However, this is a result of an incorrect interpretation.
+For a rightful realization, it must be understood that 'prana' is an energy or life force that is universal in nature - it is omnipresent.
 A portion of that prana is also present in the human body.
-It flows at a superficial level to maintain the body and its organs.
+It flows at a deep level to maintain the body and its organs.

 How does Prana operate?